 Who Can Issue A PPO?

-Within five days after the Court has finished its preliminary deliberation, they may issue the PPO.
-The decision will be based on the evidence, pleadings, testimonies, or admissions delivered by all involved parties.
+Within five days after the Court has finished its preliminary deliberation, it may issue the PPO.
+The decision will be based on the evidence, pleadings, testimony, and admissions presented by all parties involved.